340 S Lemon Ave Walnut CA 91789

 As with any food or ingredient, it is important to consume allulose in moderation and as part of a balanced diet.
 Some people may experience gastrointestinal discomfort when consuming large amounts of allulose, similar to what can occur with other types of sweeteners.
 If you have any concerns or medical conditions, it is always best to consult with a healthcare professional before making any changes to your diet.

-Is allulose safe to consume
+is allulose safe to consume

 In summary, allulose is considered safe for consumption and has been approved by the FDA.
 It offers a low-calorie alternative to regular sugar and does not impact blood glucose or insulin levels.
 While generally well-tolerated, it is important to use allulose in moderation and be aware of potential gastrointestinal discomfort in some individuals.
 Always consult with a healthcare professional for personalized advice regarding the use of allulose or any other dietary concerns.